NickSpringall/workbook/workbook.md

 console.log(Number(someArray)) // => NaN
 ```

-However the String method can be used to coerce the array.
-Returning all values contained within the array as a string
+However, the String method can be used to coerce the array, returning all values contained within the array as a string.

 ```js
 let someArray = [6, 4, "6", [6,"230", true]]